Mellon Foundation Native American Scholars Initiative (NASI) Digital Knowledge Sharing Fellowships

 Image

-Selected fellows will travel to the APS in Philadelphia in July 2024 to participate in a workshop to share their projects, and discuss opportunities and challenges for accomplishing their goals.
+Selected fellows will travel to the APS in Philadelphia in July 2026 to participate in a workshop to share their projects-in-progress, and discuss opportunities and challenges for accomplishing their goals.
 Following the workshop fellows will continue to work with APS staff and affiliates to complete their objectives.
 Past projects have focused on materials housed at the APS as well as collections held at other archives and libraries, and have included language reclamation initiatives, recording oral histories, territorial and historical research, and the establishment and growth of community-based archives, among others.

 These fellowships are open to people at any stage of their career, regardless of academic background, including those based in communities or universities, and scholars and researchers in any field.
 Preference will be given to those who have sustained personal engagement or lived experience with Indigenous communities.
 We particularly encourage applications from Native American and Indigenous Studies scholars in training, tribal college or university faculty, and members of Indigenous communities, as well as from scholars working closely with Indigenous communities on community-based and community-directed projects.